cdown/chrisdown.name/_posts/2016-12-31-simulating-application-cold-cache-starts.md

     dd if=file iflag=nocache skip=10 count=10 of=/dev/null

-Now all that remains is to get the files to drop caches on, which is trivially achieved by processing output from [BCC's opensnoop](https://github.com/iovisor/bcc/blob/master/tools/opensnoop.py) (note that opensnoop's PID filtering is currently TID based rather than TGID based):
+Now all that remains is to get the files to drop caches on.
+Here I use `ls ~cdown` as the example command &mdash; you'll want to substitute your real one.
+This is trivially achieved by processing output from [BCC's opensnoop](https://github.com/iovisor/bcc/blob/master/tools/opensnoop.py) (note that opensnoop's PID filtering is currently TID based rather than TGID based):